 Once a shopper has made a purchase and you have them on your email list, you can start planning an email campaign to get more Google reviews.

 To do this, write an email asking for a review of the product or the shopping experience.

 Email #1: The Purchase Follow-Up Email

-The goal of this email is to check in on your customers to make sure everything’s working well on their end.
+This email aims to check in on your customers to make sure everything’s working well on their end.

 You might not want to ask for a Google review right away.
 What if the customer is having issues?
 That could lead to a negative review.